joakimk/pipeline/README.md

 ![Build status](https://secure.travis-ci.org/joakimk/deployer.png) | [builds](https://travis-ci.org/#!/joakimk/deployer/builds)

 ## Work in progress

 This will be an app to manage deploys.
 I plan to import some of the internal deployment tools from [barsoom](http://barsoom.se) into this app.

-## The code
+## About the code

-I'm trying to find a good adaptation for [The Clean Architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) for larger rails apps, so I'm using this as a playground.
+I'm trying to find a good adaptation of [The Clean Architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) for larger rails apps, so I'm using this as a playground.
 Because of this, there might be things in this app that are architectural overkill for such a small app.

-The goal with this experiment is to get most of the benefits (fast tests, low coupling, etc) with as few added layers of abstraction as possible.

-## Structure
+## Directory structure

 * Models: [app/models](https://github.com/joakimk/deployer/tree/master/app/models)
 * Services (actions you can take with the app): [app/services](https://github.com/joakimk/deployer/tree/master/app/services)